lennehendrickx/suzy-tafels/README.md

 A React-based web application designed to help children practice multiplication tables in an interactive and engaging way.
 This project is an experimental implementation developed using [Cursor IDE](https://cursor.sh/), exploring modern development workflows and AI-assisted coding.

+## Demo
+[The demo](https://lennehendrickx.github.io/suzy-tafels/) is hosted on GitHub Pages and is published automatically using GitHub Actions.

 ## Features

 - Interactive multiplication practice